Newport News Personal Injury Lawyer

 Negligence is a concept many people are generally familiar with, but it has a specific legal meaning in tort law.
 Virginia state law allows you to file a valid claim or lawsuit against another person to seek compensation if the at-fault party injures you by their carelessness.

-One key issue in personal injury cases is insurance.
+One key issue in these cases is insurance.
 If there is no auto insurance, homeowners insurance, or commercial insurance, there may be no recovery.

-Every day in Newport News, people get hurt, and if the accident is caused by the negligence of another, they may be held liable for their accidental actions.
-If you suffer injury due to a business or individual’s careless behavior, a Newport News personal injury lawyer may be able to help you seek appropriate compensation.
+Every day in Newport News, people get hurt, and if the accident is caused by the negligence of another, an injury lawyer may be held liable for their actions.
+If you suffer a personal injury due to a business or individual’s careless behavior, a Newport News lawyer may be able to help you seek appropriate compensation.

 Elements Required to Prove Legal Negligence